 Wildcard Teams Rosters: Once selected, wildcard team Committees will need to provide a roster to compete in their respective Conference Cups.
 These rosters will only be valid for the Conference Cup tournament, and teams advancing to the summer’s Online Qualifiers will be able to update their rosters prior to then.

-Invited Team Rosters: Teams are required to lock in their rosters by April.
+Invited Team Rosters: Teams are required to lock in their rosters by May.

 Approved wildcard competition committees will compete to earn one of the remaining spots in the tournament (AMER: 3 Spots, EMEA: 5 Spots, ASIA: 3 Spots).
 These tournaments will take place online via FACEIT.
 These open tournaments will determine the remaining teams joining the 19 invited teams in the Online Qualifiers.